For nineteen years after the war I continued to pride myself on my Swiss-German origins; no guilt by

 historical association would burden my conscience.
 Then, in May 1974,

-I received a letter from Dr. Fritz Braun,
+I received a letter from Dr. Fritz

 retired director of a historical institute at Kaiserslautern and, as I sensed and soon learned, a gentle